jasonpriem/HumanNameParser.php/README.md

 # Description
-Takes human names of arbitrary complexity and various wacky formats, and parses out the:
+Takes human names of arbitrary complexity and various wacky formats like:

+* J. Walter Weatherman
+* de la Cruz, Ana M.
+* James C. ('Jimmy') O'Dell, Jr.

+and parses out the:

-* leading initial (Like 'J.' in 'J. Walter Weatherman')
+* leading initial (Like "J." in "J. Walter Weatherman")
 * first name (or first initial in a name like 'R. Crumb')
-* nicknames, like the "Butch" in "Paul 'Butch' Davis, Jr."
+* nicknames (like "Jimmy" in "James C. ('Jimmy') O'Dell, Jr.")
 * middle names
-* last name (including compound ones like 'van der Sar' and 'Ortega y Gasset')
+* last name (including compound ones like "van der Sar' and "Ortega y Gasset"), and
 * suffix (like 'Jr.', 'III')